Striking Off a Local Company

 - All the directors agree and consent to the striking off application.

-- The company has submitted the last set of audited accounts (only for a public company limited by guarantee) or the latest unaudited balance sheet (for all other companies).
+- Has submitted the last set of audited accounts (only for a public company limited by guarantee) or the latest unaudited balance sheet (for all other companies).

-- The company has no outstanding tax liabilities with IRAS.
+- Has no outstanding tax liabilities with IRAS.

 - There are no outstanding charges in the charge register.

 - The company is not involved in any legal proceedings (within or outside Singapore).

 Need us to do the final financial report (bookkeeping) before proceed for striking off?
 Contact us for free consultation now, our accounting expert will assist you.